Node Multiway Cut and Subset Feedback Vertex Set on Graphs of Bounded Mim-width: Introduction

 We obtain most of these parameters through the well-known notion of \emph{branch-decomposition} introduced in \cite{RobertsonS91}.
 This is a natural hierarchical clustering of $G$, represented as a subcubic tree $T$ with the vertices of $G$ at its leaves.
 Any edge of the tree defines a cut of $G$ given by the leaves of the two subtrees that result from removing the edge from $T$.
 Judiciously choosing a cut-function to measure the complexity of such cuts, or rather of the bipartite subgraphs of $G$ given by the edges crossing the cuts, this framework then defines a graph width parameter by a minmax relation, minimum over all trees and maximum over all its cuts.
-Several graph width parameters have been defined this way, like carving-width, maximum matching-width, boolean-width etc. We will in this paper focus on: (i) rank-width~\cite{Oum05a} whose cut function is the GF[2]-rank of the adjacency matrix, (ii) $\bQ$-rank-width~\cite{OumSV13} a variant of rank-width with interesting algorithmic properties which instead uses the rank over the rational field, and (iii) mim-width~\cite{Vatshelle12} whose cut function is the size of a maximum induced matching of the graph crossing the cut.
-Note that in contrast to \eg clique-width or mim-width, for rank-width and $\bQ$-rank-width there is a $2^{3k}\cdot n^{4}$ time algorithm that, given a graph and $k\in \bN$, either outputs a decomposition of width at most $3k+1$ or confirms that the width of the input graph is more than $k$~\cite{OumSV13,OumS06}.
+Several graph width parameters have been defined this way, like carving-width, maximum matching-width, boolean-width etc. We will in this paper focus on: (i) rank-width~\cite{Oum05a} whose cut function is the $GF[2]$-rank of the adjacency matrix, (ii) $\bQ$-rank-width~\cite{OumSV13} a variant of rank-width with interesting algorithmic properties which instead uses the rank over the rational field, and (iii) mim-width~\cite{Vatshelle12} whose cut function is the size of a maximum induced matching of the graph crossing the cut.
+Concerning their computations, for rank-width and $\bQ$-rank-width, there are $2^{3k}\cdot n^{4}$ time algorithms that, given a graph $G$ as input and $k\in \bN$, either output a decomposition for $G$ of width at most $3k+1$ or confirms that the width of $G$ is more than $k$ \cite{OumSV13,OumS06}.
+However, it is not known whether the mim-width of a graph can be approximated within a constant factor in time $n^{f(k)}$ for some function $f$.